 - Start streaming your favorite music.

 Method 2.
-Install the Tidal Hi-fi Electron App
+Install the Tidal Hi-Fi Electron App

-Before installing Tidal Hi-fi, ensure you have a notification library like libnotify or dunst installed on your system for the software to work properly.
-You can download the Tidal Hi-fi app in different kinds of Linux package formats.
+Before installing Tidal Hi-Fi, ensure you have a notification library like libnotify or dunst installed on your system for the software to work properly.
+You can download the Tidal Hi-Fi app in different kinds of Linux package formats.
 Here's an example to download it in a Linux snap package:

 1. Download the Snap Package